-Pamela L. Cox concentrates on counseling related to intellectual property transactions, protection and transfer for clients ranging from multinational corporations to non-profit institutions.
-As a patent attorney who has managed intellectual property portfolios in-house, Ms. Cox understands her clients’ intellectual property and agreement needs, and remains passionately engaged until achieving their strategic objectives.
-Clients find her talented at unraveling complex deal structures and devising creative agreement solutions as a seamless member of their team.
+Pamela L. Cox is talented at unraveling complex deal structures and devising creative agreement solutions.
+Starting her career in-house, Pam focuses her practice on intellectual property transactions, protection, and dispute resolution for clients ranging from multinational corporations to non-profit institutions.
+She is a patent attorney who understands her clients’ intellectual property and agreement needs, and remains passionately engaged until their strategic objectives are achieved.
+Clients consider her an invaluable member of their team:

-"Pamela Cox is one of the country’s leading licensing authorities.
+“Pamela Cox is one of the country’s leading licensing authorities.
 Nobody works harder than [this] thoroughly commercial lawyer who can quickly get her head around even the most labyrinthine deals.
 She quickly comes to your rescue with practical guidance in very tight timeframes and is an indispensable ongoing resource who can navigate worldwide negotiations with ease.
-She is [also] a pre-eminent authority on university technology transfer and licensing acting for commercial and non-profit clients." – IAM Patent 1000
+She is [also] a pre-eminent authority on university technology transfer and licensing acting for commercial and non-profit clients.
+Her ability to forcefully protect your rights while quickly and nimbly resolving the most complex issues in negotiations is remarkable.” – IAM Patent 1000

 “Pam has an exceptional legal mind.
 She is able to grasp and parse complex legal issues independently, yet with great sensitivity about keeping the client informed.
 She’s an outstanding negotiator and is able to take a strong position without being disagreeable.
 She plans ahead for expected compromises downstream, and finds creative solutions to apparent impasses.” – Client Quote (LMG Life Sciences)

-- Leading negotiations and persuading others with sensitivity to relationship dynamics and the internal/external politics of the parties.
+- Leading successful negotiations with sensitivity to relationship dynamics and the internal/external politics of the parties.

 - Performing thorough due diligence of intellectual property assets in connection with licensing, assignment or the sale or merger of a business.